The GCDS will afford students an asynchronous path to completion.

 Who Should Enroll?

 Professionals who want to increase their earning potential, advance their careers, and make a greater impact within their business or organization with advanced data analytic and coding skills.
-This certificate is beneficial to those in the fields of business analyst, data analyst, financial analyst, computer scientist, programmers, database administrators, researchers, statisticians, and marketing.
+This certificate is beneficial to those in the fields of business analysis, data analysis, financial analysis, computer science, programing, database administration, research, statistics, science, and marketing.

 Applicants must hold a baccalaureate degree (no specific field of study is required) from an accredited college or university with a 3.0 GPA or higher.
 Applicants should have demonstrated quantitative aptitude in undergraduate coursework or similar work experience in analytic field.
 Prior coursework may include: statistics, chemistry, physics, mathematics or other quantitative courses.